sqmk/youaintgot.it/README.md

-## youaintgot.it
+## youaintgot.sqmk.com

-This is the source code for the website http://youaintgot.it.
+This is the source code for the website http://youaintgot.sqmk.com.

 ## What is this site for?